StellarSand/privacy-settings/Privacy Settings/Telegram.md

 #### Auto-Delete messages
 - Self destruct timer: Select whatever suits you
-- For enabling Auto-Delete messages for existing chats: Go to a particular chat > Tap on contact name on top > Click 3 dots > Auto-Delete
+- For enabling Auto-Delete messages for existing chats: Go to a particular chat > Tap on contact name on top > Click 3 dots on top > Auto-Delete

 #### Link Previews
 - Off